Mesoarchean: Environmental conditions

 Analysis of oxygen isotopes in Mesoarchean cherts has been helpful in reconstructing Mesoarchean surface temperatures.
-These cherts led researchers to draw an estimate of an oceanic temperature around 55-85°C while other studies of weathering rates postulate average temperatures below 50°C.
+These cherts led researchers to draw an estimate of an oceanic temperature around 55-85°C (131-185 Fahrenheit), while other studies of weathering rates postulate average temperatures below 50°C (122 Fahrenheit).

 The Mesoarchean atmosphere contained high levels of atmospheric methane and carbon dioxide, which could be an explanation for the high temperatures during this era.
 Atmospheric dinitrogen content in the Mesoarchean is thought to have been similar to today, suggesting that nitrogen did not play an integral role in the thermal budget of ancient Earth.

 The Pongola glaciation occurred around 2.9 Ga, from which there is evidence of ice extending to a palaeolatitude (latitude based on the magnetic field recorded in the rock) of 48 degrees.
 This glaciation was likely not triggered by the evolution of photosynthetic cyanobacteria, which likely occurred in the interval between the Huronian glaciations and the Makganyene glaciation.